 by Jarek Skonieczny

 We used to do an annual review of MBX Jeeps in the Toy Jeep Pages (see Matchbox Jeeps of the 21st Century,) but after 2005 the offerings seemed reduced to a trickle of new versions of 3 concept vehicles.
-Then a new Willys MB and this Wrangler JK appeared, so for 2012 and 2013 there was a respectable Matchbox line of 5 Jeeps available (see photos below).
+Then a new Willys MB (2010) and this Wrangler JK (2012) appeared, so there was once again a respectable Matchbox line of 5 Jeeps available.
 Thanks to Jarek for doing this update on the newest one. -- Derek Redmond

 "Life-Size Toy: The Superlift 4xAdventure Jeep caught our eye thanks to the Smittybilt fenders and House of Kolor paint.
 Well, that, and it looks like a real life Matchbox car.
 It might look like a Matchbox car because Superlift actually worked with Matchbox on the project to get the right look.
 A big part of that look is the wheels and tires, so Superlift went with custom Stazworks beadlocks with 42x14.50-17 Super Swamper Iroks.
 You have to take this Jeep in the fun that it was intended.
 There were things on the spec sheet that we never expected to see on a Jeep.
 Tuxedo, grappling hook launcher, scuba equipment, and net launcher were but a few of the standouts."

-The logo appears on the hood, sides and rear of the full size Jeep which was also spotted at the 2011 York PA Jeep Show (above, photo courtesy of geepstir), and the Bloomsburg 4 Wheel Jamboree.
+The logo appears on the hood, sides and rear of the full size Jeep which was also spotted at the 2011 York PA Jeep Show (above) by geepstir.

 What makes this show vehicle interesting is that Matchbox then created a 1:64 scale version of the Superlift Jeep and included it in the 2012 regular lineup of toys which now included 5 Jeep castings (below): Superlift Show Wrangler, Rescue Concept, Hurricane Concept, Willys Concept, and Willys MB.

-For 2012 Mattel increased the total number of regular cars to 120.
-The original lineup used to include 75 cars and was just recently increased to 100 vehicles in 2008.
+(For 2012 Mattel increased the total number of regular cars to 120.
+The original lineup used to include 75 cars and had been increased to 100 vehicles in 2008.)

 For the 2012 SEMA show, the Matchbox Jeep returned.
 This time it was in yellow paint with black half doors and a Matchbox 60th Anniversary logo on the body.
 (Photo courtesy of OPTIMA.)